CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ## Exercise 1: Implement an Azure Virtual Desktop environment using Microsoft Entra joined session hosts

 ### Task 1: Prepare the Azure subscription for deployment of an Azure Virtual Desktop host pool

+In this task, you will prepare the Azure subscription for deploying an Azure Virtual Desktop host pool.
+You'll register the required resource provider, configure Azure Cloud Shell, and create the virtual network and subnet needed for the deployment.
+You will also verify user group memberships in Microsoft Entra ID to support later configuration steps.

 1. In the lab VM, click on the **Azure Portal icon** as shown below: